-Table 7-1, in the "Note" section of each table, state that multiple versions of Table 7-1 are being used and identify the particular water source that is being reported in each table.
+Supplier may use multiple versions of Table 7-1 if different water sources have different tone years and the supplier chooses to report the base years for each water source separately.
+If a Supplier user multiple versions of Table 7-1, in the Winds \section of each blook, state that multiple versions of Table 7-1 are being used and identify the particular water source that is being reported in each table.